-To make sure that your child is ready for school is more than just getting your child accepted at a preschool or primary school at age 6 or 7.
+Making sure your child is ready for school is more than getting them accepted at a preschool or primary school at age 6 or 7.
 Age is only one of the factors that are involved in determining if your child is ready for school.
-Parents or guardians should make sure that children are prepared in the following ways:
+Parents or guardians should prepare children in the following ways:

-- Social: This is all about how your child interacts with others and their environment.
-They should be able to communicate and share their toys with other children as well as easily join/integrate with a new group.
+- Social: This is about how your child interacts with others and their environment.
+They should be able to interact with other kids, exchange toys with them, and quickly join and fit in with a new group.

 - Language development: This includes their vocabulary, speaking and listening skills.
 Your child must be able to have a conversation in their home language.
 They should be able to express themselves so that others can understand.
-Basic numbers, letters, understanding the concept of time (before, after, day, night, etc.) and must be able to follow and remember the details of stories.
+Know basic numbers and letters, understanding the concept of time (before, after, day, night, etc.) and must be able to follow and remember the details of stories.

-Your child’s readiness for Grade R and Grade 1 and their experience in their first school year, will lay the foundation for the rest of their time at school.
+Your child’s readiness for Grade R and Grade 1 and their experience in their first year of school will lay the foundation for the rest of their time at school.

 - Chat with your child about school – about friends, activities, teachers and assignments.